LNXSeus/Advancely/README.md

     * `-1`: An infinite counter with no completion state.
     * **Row 2 Toggle**: You can check the "Row 2" box to force a custom goal to appear in the middle row of the overlay.
 * **Multi-Stage Goals**: Design complex, sequential objectives.
 Each goal has a parent name and icon, and a list of `Stages`.
+You can toggle **Per-Stage Icons** to assign a specific image to every individual step.
 Each stage is a smaller goal that must be completed in order.
 A stage's `Type` determines its trigger:
     * **Stat/Achievement**: Triggers when a specific stat reaches its target or an achievement is earned (read from the `stats` folder).
     * **Advancement**: Triggers when a specific advancement or recipe is earned (read from the `advancements` folder).